 - Then, after the 10th, the weather calmed down a bit

 And air temperatures in the daytime obediently lived in the corridor + 20-24 °C. Not making any attempt to shock tourists again.

 It was colder at night – at times the thermometers showed +14-15 °C. And in the very end of September, Paris at night makes it clear that it is starting to prepare for winter – the air cools down to + 10-12 °C.

 Such a forecast is unlikely to frighten a tourist.
 Rather, it encourages action.
 Especially if he didn’t forget to bring some relatively warm clothes with him!

 Rains are rare, according to long-term statistics, the beginning of autumn in the French metropolis is a rather dry time.
 Suffice it to say that in terms of the number of millimeters received from the sky, it is in last place among all the months of the year.

-2-3 rainy days per month and no more than 40 mm of precipitation in total.
-You must admit that such weather is unlikely to prevent anyone from seeing famous attractions of Paris in detail.
+2-3 rainy days per month and no more than 40 mm of rain in total.
+Is this not a reason to say that September is the best month for a trip to Paris?!

 However, you can count on an immaculately clear sky only in 50% of cases.
 The weather is often gloomy, and the sun willingly hides behind the clouds.